Face of impeachment: Schiff sets tone with appeals to Senate

 Schiff said he wishes that the Graham exchange wasn’t caught on camera, “because it was nice to have a private moment.
 And I don’t want to discourage that kind of thing.
 But I very much appreciated his comments.”

+Late Thursday, the chamber went quiet and all eyes were on the former federal prosecutor as he concluded the second day of arguments with a speech in which he told the senators that “right matters” and that President Donald Trump can’t be trusted.
+His voice cracked as he spoke.

+“The framers couldn’t protect us from ourselves if right and truth don’t matter,” Schiff told the senators.
+“And you know that what he did was not right.”

-A former federal prosecutor who represents parts of Hollywood, Schiff has been a frequent target of conservatives since the then GOP-led House Intelligence Committee started investigating Trump’s ties to Russia in the 2016 election.
+Schiff, who represents parts of Hollywood, has been a frequent target of conservatives since the then GOP-led House Intelligence Committee started investigating Trump’s ties to Russia in the 2016 election.
 He was frequently on television questioning Trump’s actions.

 The criticism intensified, though, when Democrats took the House majority in early 2019 and he became chairman of the intelligence panel.
 And it reached a full-on roar as he took charge of the impeachment investigation of Trump’s dealings with Ukraine last fall.